Odeneho-Calculus/kalai-agent/QUICK_START.md

-# KalAI Agent Quick Start Guide
+# Kalai Agent Quick Start Guide

-This guide provides the essential steps to get KalAI Agent running locally in the fastest way possible.
+This guide provides the essential steps to get Kalai Agent running locally in the fastest way possible.

 ## Prerequisites